antunesivone/antunesivone/README.md

 ![](https://komarev.com/ghpvc/?username=IvoneAntunes&color=green)

-- :computer: I'm Tatiane, a Frontend Developer!
+- :computer: I'm Ivone, a Frontend Developer!
-- 🔭 I'm currently working for a precision agriculture company.
-- 👨‍💻 I like to build things with Python, React, React Native, Docker, AWS, SQL databases and modern backend APIs.
+- 👨‍💻 I like to build things with C, Java e PostgreSQL.
-- 🌱 I'm currently learning to use Serverless framework.
+- 🌱 I'm currently learning to Java e PostgreSQL.
-- 💬 Ask me about: tech, movies, animes.
+- 💬 Ask me about: tech, movies, science and music.

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful." - Calvin Coolidge